03. Single query deep-dive

 Query text

-Displays the full, non-truncated query text for the selected queryid.
+A table at the top of the dashboard displays the full, non-truncated query text for the selected query_id.

 The query shown uses parameter placeholders ($1, $2).
 For actual parameter values, check application logs.